 For this you will need a heatproof bowl that can be sat over a pan of just simmering water.
-The bowl must not be able to touch the water.
+The bottom of the bowl must not be able to touch the water.

-Whisk the curd occasionally to keep the mixture smooth and cook until it has thickened, about 15 minutes.
+Then stir the curd occasionally to keep the mixture smooth and cook until the curd has thickened, about 15 minutes.